 To begin the procedure, here are some of the required documents: (a) Divorce Certificate and Divorce Agreement annexed to the certificate, (b) Identification of applicant, (c) Birth Certificate and Household Registration of the applicant, (d) Record of the opposing parent’s identity from the Ministry of Interior.

 The opposing party is not allowed to authorize another person to represent her or his case in court in Thailand.
-After the case has been filed, both parents should offer testimonies in front of the Department of Juvenile Observation and Protection.
-In the case that the mother does not consent, the father must file a legal complaint in Thailand against the mother in her place of residence.
+After the case has been filed.
+Then both parents should offer testimonies in front of the Department of Juvenile Observation and Protection.
+In the case that the mother does not consent.
+Then the father must file a legal complaint in Thailand against the mother in her place of residence.

 It is essential for a Thai lawyer to draft a complaint and submit it to court.
-Due to the complexity of the laws in Thailand, if one wishes to make changes regarding child custody rights, one must seek the legal assistance of a prominent Thai lawyer for legal.
+Due to the complexity of the laws in Thailand.
+If one wishes to make changes regarding child custody rights.
+Then one must seek the legal assistance of a prominent Thai lawyer for legal.